cap76/AZCourse_Winter2022/docs/12-deep-learning.md

 ### Regression with Keras

 We will first build a multilayer densely connected Neural Network (NN) to perform regression.
-A user friendly package for *neural networks* is available via [keras](https://keras.io), an application programming interface (API) written in Python, which uses either [theano](http://deeplearning.net/software/theano/) or [tensorflow](https://www.tensorflow.org) as a back-end.
+A user friendly package for *neural networks* is available via [keras](https://keras.io), an application programming interface (API) written in Python, which uses [tensorflow](https://www.tensorflow.org) as a back-end.
 An R interface for keras is available in the form of [keras/tensorflow for R](https://keras.rstudio.com/).
 We will first install (or import) the relevant packages (see section 3 for further details about installation or follow the installation instructions [here](https://tensorflow.rstudio.com/install/https://tensorflow.rstudio.com/install/)).
 In my case, I have installed Tensorflow within Python3.9, and can set R to call this version using reticulate.
 We will also load a few other packages for general plotting and data manipulation.

 ```